Last Updated on June 30, 2022

-I used to be a huge Matt & Nat fan.
+I used to be a huge fan.
 The first bag I invested in over 10 years ago was from Matt & Nat, and since then, almost all of my bags have been Matt & Nat.
-But sadly, I’ve had some heartbreak.
+But I won’t be buying from them again.

-First of all, I want to say that I love their styles and that they’re vegan, and the bags can be good quality (although the quality seems to have gone done over the years).
-I used to recommend them for all these reasons, but have now stopped promoting them and removed them from my directory.
+First of all, I do love their styles and that they’re vegan.
+The bags can be good quality (although the quality seems to have diminished over the years).
+I used to recommend them for all these reasons, but have stopped promoting them and removed them from my brand directory.
 Here’s why:

-They’re not transparent and I can’t get any information about their manufacturing.
+They’re not transparent and I can’t get any information about Matt & Nat’s manufacturing.

 I also took part in Fashion Revolution’s #WhoMadeMyClothes campaign asking Matt & Nat “Who made my bag?” which, unsurprisingly at this point, also got no response.